- Canvas code sample

 - How to play the game

 - Ending the game

 - Related topics

-This code sample covers the following tasks that demonstrate the basic principles of using Canvas to move an object across a detailed background:
+This code sample covers the following tasks that demonstrate the basic principles of using Canvas to remove obstacles and keep score:

 Note The code in this sample builds upon the code in the previous sample.

 This section explains the design and structure of this code sample.
 It will tell you about the different parts and how they fit together.
 The Canvas sample uses a standard HTML5 header, <!doctype html>, so that browsers can distinguish it as part of the HTML5 specification.

 This code is divided into two major parts:

 - Script Code

 Most of the body code is the same as the body code in the Detecting Collisions topic.
 However, a second Canvas tag is added that will be used to create a second canvas for displaying the score.